greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ## <a id="resgroups"></a>About Using Resource Groups to Limit Concurrency

-You can create dedicated users and resource groups to manage `greenplum_fdw` concurrency on both the local and remote Greenplum clusters.
-In the following example, cluster 2 (initiating) reads data from cluster 1 (remote).
+You can create a dedicated user and resource group to manage `greenplum_fdw` concurrency on the remote Greenplum clusters.
+In the following example scenario, local cluster 2 reads data from remote cluster 1.

-(Remote) cluster 1 configuration:
+Remote cluster (1) configuration:

 1. Create a dedicated Greenplum Database user/role to represent the `greenplum_fdw` users on cluster 2 that initiate queries.
 For example, to create a role named `gpcluster2_users`: